TRAINING & EXERCISE

 General principles for the HVA process include but are not limited to the following:

-- HCC members should participate in the HVA process, using a variety of HVA tools
+- HCC members should participate in the HVA process, using a Hazard Vulnerability Assessment Tool.

-- Health care facilities, EMS, and other health care organizations should provide input into the development of the regional HVA based on their facilities’ or organizations’ HVAs
+- Healthcare facilities, EMS, and other healthcare organizations should provide input into the development of the regional HVA based on their facilities’ or organizations’ hazard vulnerability assessment.

-- The HCC should regularly review and share the HVA with all members
+- The HCC regularly reviews and shares the Regional HVA Report with all members.

-The North Central Texas Trauma Regional Advisory Council’s (NCTTRAC’s) TSA-E Multi-Year Training and Exercise Plan (MYTEP) is the roadmap to accomplish the organizational priorities in accomplishing the development and maintenance of the overall preparedness capabilities required to facilitate effective response to all hazards faced by NCTTRAC.
+The North Central Texas Trauma Regional Advisory Council’s (NCTTRAC) Integrated Preparedness Plan (IPP) – formally known as the Multiyear Training and Exercise Plan (MYTEP) documents the process necessary to strengthen the core capabilities that are deemed essential in preventing, protecting against, mitigating the effects of, responding to, and recovering from regional threats and hazards.
+The IPP is the roadmap to accomplish the organizational priorities in accomplishing the development and maintenance of the overall preparedness capabilities required to facilitate an effective response to all hazards faced by Trauma Service Area – E (TSA-E).